hmhauter/mlops_exam_project/reports/README.md

 --- Dockerfile has been crucial with our project, since it has been a fast way of creating fast a new environment with all the dependencies up to date.
 We have created mainly two dockerfiles, one for development and one for testing.
 These two dockerfiles had almost the same content since many of the dependencies were needed in both cases.
 In the other hand, we also made good use of the google cloud triggers, were each time the main branch of our github repository was updated, we would instantiate a new docker image with the new changes.
 This was a good way of having fast access to up to date images whenever it was needed.
-We used a cloudbuild.yaml file which the trigger would use to instantiate our docker file called train_model.dockerfile, which can be found in the ‘dockerfiles/’ folder. ---
+We used a cloudbuild.yaml file which the trigger would use to instantiate our docker file called train_model.dockerfile, which can be found in the ‘dockerfiles/’ folder.
+An example of how to build the server dockerfile locally is `docker build -f server.dockerfile . -t server:latest` and to run it `docker run -p 8080:80 server:latest uvicorn prediction_server:app --port 80 --host 0.0.0.0 --workers 1` ---

 ### Question 16